Notre Dame of Tacurong College

 Notre Dame of Tacurong College is a private, Catholic basic and higher education institution run by the Archdiocese of Cotabato in the City of Tacurong, Sultan Kudarat, Philippines.
 It was established by the Oblates in 1950.
 It offers Elementary, Junior High School, Senior High School, and College to the neighboring municipalities, cities, and provinces.
 It has been a member of the Notre Dame Educational Association, a group of schools named Notre Dame in the Philippines under the patronage of the Blessed Virgin Mary.

 Timeline

 Notre Dame of Tacurong College has been operating for more than 70 years.
-With the help of the Blessed Virgin Mary, Notre Dame of Tacurong College, despite the presence of a neighboring state university is still standing strong and going stronger.